-Tables 3, 3a, 4, 4a, and 5 illustrate that NO_x emissions from the proposed federal action are a very small fraction of the applicable NO_x emission budgets in both the 1997/1999 and 2007 SIPs.19 With respect to the 2007 SIP, for all milestone years under the 2008-2016 schedule, proposed NO_x emissions of the source category would produce a 0.04 percent maximum of of SIP corresponding emission category.
+Tables 3, 4, 4a, and 5 illustrate that NO_x emissions from the proposed federal action are a very small fraction of the applicable NO_x emission budgets in both the 1997/1999 and 2007 SIPs.17 With respect to the 2007 SIP, for all milestone years under the 2008-2016 schedule, proposed NO_x emissions of the source category would produce a maximum of 0.04 percent of corresponding SIP emission source category.
 Under the 2010-2018 schedule, proposed NOx emissions of the source category would produce a maximum of 0.1 percent of the corresponding SIP emission source category in the maximum project emissions year, which also corresponds to a milestone year.